One of the things we have been asked about at lot over the years here at DVC is how to get video material from VHS tapes onto DVD discs.

 Option 3 – I want to do this right, which computer should I buy?

 If you don’t have a suitable computer for the job, but you’d like to take advantage of all of the benefits that computer-based DVD creation can offer, a dedicated video PC could well be the best solution.

 At DVC we build a range of editing and DVD authoring systems, based on a variety of software and hardware packages.
 One of the benefits of dedicated systems is that they often feature in-built facilities for dealing with both analogue and digital video – you can just connect your video source directly to the PC, and you’re on your way.

 DVD writers and authoring facilities are built into all of our video PCs, so a DVC system is your best ready-made choice for all of your DVD creation requirements.

-Our most popular systems are those based on Grass Valley’s Edius, and Adobe Premiere Pro working in conjunction with Matrox capture cards.
+Our most popular systems are those based on Grass Valley’s EDIUS, and Adobe Premiere Pro.

-Though we should stress at this point that even DVDs won't last forever, so if your archived video is important and irreplacable, you should take extra steps to preserve it - make spare copies, or keep a copy on a hard drive as a backup.
-To maximise the lifespan of a DVD, it's best to keep it in an airtight container, in a cool dark place - if your footage is important to you, you can't be too careful!
+Though we should stress at this point that even DVDs won't last forever, so if your archived video is important and irreplaceable, you should take extra steps to preserve it - make spare copies, or keep a copy on a hard drive as a backup.
+To maximise the life span of a DVD, it's best to keep it in an airtight container, in a cool dark place - if your footage is important to you, you can't be too careful!